1

 What does an administrator in training do?

-An administrator in training is a trainee who learns administrative tasks such as managing schedules, handling correspondence, and using office software.
-They often work under supervision to develop skills needed for administrative roles and may complete relevant certifications or training programs.
+An administrator in training is typically a trainee who learns administrative tasks such as managing schedules, handling correspondence, organizing files, and using office software.
+They often work under supervision to develop skills necessary for full administrative roles and may receive on-the-job training or certifications.

 What is administrative training?